modelbashir-create/NeuroMetrica/README.md

 I’m using NeuroMetrica as a sandbox to experiment, push modern Apple hardware (find a use case for those neural engines), and teach myself more about medical imaging.

+#### Project Update notes:

-Update: I decided on my UI work flow. sketch UI on my Ipad after researching designs and other software, Figma for a quick mockup, then back to swift UI to dial things in before wiring.
+Update: I: decided on my UI work flow. sketch UI on my Ipad after researching designs and other software, Figma for a quick mockup, then back to swift UI to dial things in before wiring.
 UI docs will be coming and I will add license information at V2 stage.

 Update 2: Calibration per device will be a big challlenge and I dont have the expertise or resources to do that.
 Eventually I will write a calibration alogrithem that works with colorimeters.
 Calibration tool will be finished after V2 but before V3 at that point I will buy a cheap calorimeter from amazon to start with, run some tests and see how close to DICOM GSDF calibration can I get on my ipad pro.